EddyRivasLab/eddyrivaslab.github.io-src/content/pages/leaving-the-lab.md

 will make it easy for us to archive your data to tape so that it costs less to maintain but is still accessible if we need it.

-6. Return any lab "loaner" laptops to Nick.
-If you aren't taking it with you, turn in lab-owned computing equipment to Ariane (or her successor) to be re-installed.
+5. Return any lab "loaner" laptops to Nick.
+Turn in lab-owned computing equipment to Ariane (or her successor) to be re-installed.
 Turn in any notebooks to Ariane as well so that they can be scanned to satisfy Harvard's research retention rules.